planetlabs/notebooks/README.md

 ### Appendix: Build the Docker image

 This documents how to build the docker image yourself, rather than using the recommended step of downloading pre-built Docker images.
+This is useful if you are a developer adding dependencies or a new Jupyter notebook to this repo, for example.

 First you must build the docker image.
 Note, this only has to be done the first time you use it.
 After checking out the repository, you run: